What is Darwin AI, Apple’s Latest AI Acquisition?

 The tech giant has fallen behind in the ongoing AI race.
 Ever since OpenAI launched ChatGPT, competitors like Google and Microsoft have also developed and launched their own AI Chatbots.

-- Google’s Gemini has become an integral part of its ecosystem, capable of creating a hyper-immersive and personalized experience for users.
+- Gemini has become an integral part of Google’s ecosystem, capable of creating a hyper-immersive and personalized experience for users.

 - Similarly, Microsoft has introduced a dedicated Copilot button on its new keyboards for its AI features.

-- Recently Nvidia also introduced the RTX chatbot which you can use to generate your own AI models.
+- Nvidia also launched the RTX chatbot which can be utilized by users to generate their own AI models.

 Only Apple remains a top tech giant that hasn’t made a significant move towards AI.
 However, experts believe this will change soon.